-UPMC Magee-Womens Hospital accepts women at any point in their pregnancy, for any type of substance use. for recovery assistance.
-For those women suffering from opioid use disorder, women can be admitted 24/7 for methadone conversion.
+UPMC Magee accepts women at any point in their pregnancy, for any type of substance use.
 All women are welcome and encouraged to come to our emergency department and receive treatment the same day.

 To be admitted into the program, a positive pregnancy test is required.
-While in the hospital, you’ll receive prenatal care, social services support, and the support of certified recovery specialist.
+While in the hospital, you’ll receive prenatal care, optional psychiatric care, social services support, and the support of certified recovery specialist.